fadsel/Read-CSV/README.md

 # Read-CSV
-It reads CSV files and brings you back an associative array to play with!
+It reads CSV files and brings you back an associative array  :rocket: to play with!

 ## How to Use it
 ```php